 The most accurate measure of how healthy your teeth are relies on the amount of decay in your teeth and bleeding in your gums.
 Both of these issues are considered diseases with chronic conditions.
 Children suffer tooth decay more than adults, and a common sign of this is bleeding in their gums.

 Read on to learn how Vitamin D and Calcium are related to each other, your oral health, and how much sun is considered healthy.

 Vitamin D And Calcium

-How Much Sun Is Too Much?
+How Much Is Sun Too Much?

-Schedule a consultation and let us help you maintain a healthy body and mouth.
+Please schedule a consultation and let us help you maintain a healthy body and mouth.